SparkleMalone/EcoClim/README.md

 In this workshop you will:

-1. Download climate data from daymetr
+1. Download climate data with daymetr
 2. Format date elements
 3. Manipulate data with tidyverse:
     + Use select() to choose variables from a data frame.